frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/website-settings.md

 #### How to set up automated Google Indexing

-In order to allow ERPNext to request google crawlers to index a web page, you need to authorize ERPNext to send a request whenever the user requests the data.
+In order to allow ERPNext to request Google crawlers to index a web page, you need to authorize ERPNext to send a request whenever the user requests the data.
 Google Drive Integration is set up with the following steps:

 - Create OAuth 2.0 Credentials via [Google Settings](/docs/user/manual/en/erpnext_integration/google_settings)

-- Enable indexing in the website settings
+- Enable indexing in the Website Settings

 - Now click on **Authorize API Indexing Access** to authorize ERPNext to send a publish request.